Finding The Lost

 Seraphina, the Princess Overlord of the Gorgeous, is a bit more annoying.
 She has that “hohohoho!” laugh that’s popular in anime, and her jokes of dominating everyone around her get old very quickly.
 But like all Disgaea characters, she opens up over time and reveals more depth, particularly with her backstory.
 She also fills in for Etna in-between chapters, delivering the comedic interludes that are clearly too absurd to be canon.
 There are plenty of side-conversations to have, and an archive function in the game’s hub world allows players to re-watch cutscenes or dialog bits.

-Ailliance of Vengeance's weakest point is probably the narrative this time around.
+Ailliance of Vengeance‘s weakest point is probably the narrative this time around.
 Particularly for the first 10 hours or so, the pace is relatively slow.
-You know nothing of the true motivations of most of the cast, and the main draw seems to be "fight, fight, fight until we get to Void Dark."
-You'll get a few flashes of story here and there, but for the most part it's one-dimensional, at least for the first half.
+You know nothing of the true motivations of most of the cast, and the main draw seems to be “fight, fight, fight until we get to Void Dark.”
+You’ll get a few flashes of story here and there, but for the most part it’s one-dimensional.

-As for the rest of the cast, it's about par for the course -- you have your meathead, your subservient Prinnies, your overconfident youngsters, and so on.
-There wasn't anyone I outright loved like Almaz or Mr. Champloo from Disgaea 3, but no one is excessively annoying or not worth using during missions.
-I've always felt like Disgaea is what you make it, party-wise.
-Since the class creation system is more robust than ever, you can literally custom-tailor your own characters if you don't like the core cast.
+As for the rest of the cast, it’s about par for the course — you have your meathead, your subservient Prinnies, your overconfident youngsters, and so on.
+There wasn’t anyone I outright loved like Almaz or Mr. Champloo from Disgaea 3, but no one is excessively annoying or not worth using during missions.
+I’ve always felt like Disgaea is what you make it, party-wise.
+Since the class creation system is more robust than ever, you can literally custom-tailor your own characters.

 It helps that the animations are beautiful, as is the artwork.
 It’s not going to push the PS4 even close to its limits, but it’s far better looking than the last entries on PS3, and it’s crazy how gorgeous anime-style games look on current consoles.
 It’s all so smooth, colorful, and well-crafted.
 Even characters that belong to the same class look different enough, especially when they wield a variety of weapons, which yield their own sets of personality.